 A digital certificate performs two key functions — it verifies the identity of the Notary who affixed the electronic signature and seal on the notarized document, and it makes the document “tamper-evident.”
 While the digital certificate itself is invisible, as Mayer suggests, its effects are not.
 Once a digital certificate is applied, if anyone attempts to alter the document, the Notary’s electronic signature, or the Notary’s electronic seal, the document will clearly show to anyone that opens it that changes have been made since the notarization was completed.
 A digital certificate is normally the last tool used when notarizing an electronic document.

-Digital certificates normally are issued by a trusted certification authority for a limited period of time and must be periodically renewed every 1 to 5 years.
-For example, digital certificates sold by the NNA are renewed either after 1 year or 3 years, which is standard for the ID technology industry, and meets the requirements.
+Digital certificates normally are issued by a trusted certification authority for a limited period of time and must be periodically renewed.
+For example, digital certificates sold by the NNA are renewed either after 1 year or 3 years, which is standard for the ID technology industry.

 “In our case, we (DocVerify) take on the onus and maintain the digital certificate securely with password-protected access for the Notary,” Mayer said.
 “Our employees can’t access or decrypt the files.
 We take on the responsibility to secure it for the Notary.”